viet34tqc/notebook/interview.md

 ## `.lock` file

 <https://11sigma.com/blog/2021/09/03/yarn-lock-how-it-works-and-what-you-risk-without-maintaining-yarn-dependencies-deep-dive/>

+When you initialize a project and push to git, another team member clone and install packages.
+If you specified the `~` syntax and a patch release of a package has been released, that one is going to be installed.

+So your original project and the newly initialized project are actually different.
+Even if a patch or minor release should not introduce breaking changes, we all know bugs can (and so, they will) slide in.

+The `package-lock.json` sets your currently installed version of each package in stone.
+It ensures that every member in the team have the same version for each package.

 When present in a project, `.lock` file is the source of information about the current version of dependencies in the project. `yarn` or `npm` will compare dependencies version in the `.lock` file with the current version in the `package.json` and updates packages if needed.